The new interface presents a whole new world of Farmville

 The Farm Workshop provides a very profitable use for farm resources

-When the Crafting Workshop is completed the player can then begin using it to create items that can be sold or used to decorate their farm - items that are constructed using resources that are created by the player, utilizing one of the three primary sub-groups for which the Workshop is equipped to craft: The Workbench, The Loom, and The Blacksmith, all three of which utilize resources that are obtained on the farm either and based upon recipes that are level-dependent.
+that can be sold or used to decorate their farm - items that are constructed using resources that are created by the player, utilizing one of the three primary sub-groups for which the Workshop is equipped to craft: The Workbench, The Loom, and The Blacksmith, all three of which utilize resources that are obtained on the farm either and based upon recipes that are level-dependent.
 More and detailed information can be found in the Crafting Section, however it should be noted that the primary focus for the Workshop really is narrowed in on Holiday and Quest Crafts, a sampling of which includes:

 - Blueberry Dye: x8 Blueberry + x2 Flask = x1 Blueberry Dye (Value: 470c per unit)